resi-labs-ai/resi/README.md

 This creates a **real-time national database** that serves as the foundational infrastructure for highly profitable and scalable real estate solutions across all sectors.
 Unlike corporate data silos that price out innovation, our decentralized approach enables AI applications impossible for any single company to build.

+---
 **The Vision**: Start with 150M+ properties in the USA, then scale globally to create the world's most comprehensive open real estate intelligence network that powers the next generation of PropTech innovation.

+## Scale & Vision
+RESI now supports **150+ Million US properties** across miners and validators, with production-ready infrastructure requiring only ~10GB validator storage.
+The decentralized architecture ensures no single entity controls the data - it's distributed across miners and queryable through validators, creating the foundation for a truly open real estate intelligence network.

 ---
 ## **What Stays the Same:**